-This natural glass cleaner was a pretty easy recipe to figure out after I got the tip to use vinegar from an elderly neighbor.
+This DIY glass cleaning recipe was a pretty easy recipe to figure out after I got the tip to use vinegar from an elderly neighbor.
 Apparently, that is what everyone used in past generations and we’ve just been slow to figure it out.
 What’s old is new again, I suppose…

 This cleaner has a somewhat strong smell that completely evaporates once it dries.
-I prefer to use microfiber cloth to wipe down the windows now, but old newspapers or t-shirts also work.
+I no longer use microfiber cloth to wipe down the windows (here’s why), but old newspapers or t-shirts also work.
 Just avoid paper towels as they tend to leave lint on them.

-- 2 cups of water (distilled or filtered is best so it doesn’t leave residue)
+- 2 cups water (distilled or filtered is best so it doesn’t leave residue)

-- 10 drops essential oil of choice- I use lemon (optional- but it helps cut the vinegar smell)
+- 10 drops essential oil (optional, I use lemon)

 If you are new to natural cleaning, check out these other easy recipes for cleaning your whole house without chemicals:

 - Make Your Own Natural Homemade Laundry Detergent-Video Tutorial

 - Natural Cleaning and Organizing Checklist